preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/screens-digital-signage/index.rst

 Use these settings to set up different screens to be used for digital signage.

-The screen that has been set up so far is listed, for example (from a test environment):
+The screens that has been set up so far is listed, for example (from a test environment):

 .. image:: digital-screens-list.png